 We are committed to full compliance with all environmental and employee health and safety laws and regulations, to engaging with our stakeholders concerning these issues, and to actively identifying, understanding and addressing potential environmental, health and safety (EHS) risks.

-Our company’s Corporate Audit and Assurance Services group is accountable to the Audit Committee of the Board of Directors for assessing the adequacy and effectiveness of the company’s control environment in relation to financial reporting and operating processes.
+Our company’s Corporate Audit and Assurance Services group is accountable to the Audit Committee of the Board of Directors for assessing the adequacy and effectiveness of the company’s control environment in relation to the aforementioned core areas.
 This responsibility includes the appropriate management and oversight of key company risks, in accordance with our corporate policy on audit, control and risk management.

 We are committed to a policy of full, accurate and timely disclosure of all material information in order to keep shareholders and the investing public informed about the company’s business and operations.
 Accordingly, we have established a corporate disclosure policy that articulates the standards, processes and governance for the company’s disclosure practices.
 Pursuant to the policy, our Disclosure Committee oversees the company’s disclosure practices and disclosure obligations.

 Our company’s compensation programs are designed to align the interests of our executives with the interests of our shareholders.
-Each year, the Compensation and Benefits Committee of the Board of Directors considers the outcome of shareholder advisory votes on executive compensation when making decisions relating to the compensation of the company’s executive officers, including the chief executive officer, and to our executive compensation program and policies.
+Each year, the Board of Directors considers the outcome of shareholder advisory votes on executive compensation when making decisions relating to the compensation of the company’s executive officers, including the chief executive officer, and to our executive compensation program and policies.

-In 2016, shareholders continued their strong support of our executive compensation programs, with 94 percent of the votes cast for approval of the “say on pay” proposal at the 2016 Annual Meeting of Shareholders.
-The Compensation and Benefits Committee believes that the voting results conveyed our shareholders’ support of the philosophy, strategy and objectives of our executive compensation programs.
+In 2018, shareholders continued their strong support of our executive compensation programs, with almost 95 percent of the votes cast for approval of the “say on pay” proposal at the 2018 Annual Meeting of Shareholders.
+The Board believes that the voting results demonstrate our shareholders’ support of the philosophy, strategy and objectives of our executive compensation programs.
 Furthermore, we continue to engage in direct constructive dialogue with our shareholders regarding our executive compensation programs and policies to ensure that investors understand the manner in which these programs and policies support our long-term strategic objectives.

-Additional information on our company’s executive compensation programs, policies and practices can be found in our company’s 2016 Proxy Statement.
+Additional information on our company’s executive compensation programs, policies and practices can be found in our company’s 2018 Proxy Statement (pages 43–56).

-Our efficient global Clinical Safety and Pharmacovigilance organization collects, medically reviews and evaluates, and reports adverse experiences to global health authorities in compliance with global regulatory reporting requirements.
+Our Global Clinical Safety and Pharmacovigilance organization collects, medically reviews, and evaluates and reports adverse experiences to global health authorities in compliance with global regulatory reporting requirements.
 The global product safety teams within our research laboratories are responsible for monitoring the evolving safety profile of our medicines and vaccines.
-In parallel, at the country level, local pharmacovigilance teams at our subsidiaries worldwide are responsible for ensuring that adverse-experience information is collected and reported to our global product safety staff at headquarters and to local regulatory authorities.
+In parallel, at the country level, local pharmacovigilance teams at our subsidiaries worldwide are responsible for ensuring that adverse experience information is collected and reported to our global product safety staff at headquarters and to local regulatory authorities.

 Our Office of Corporate Responsibility identifies corporate responsibility issues that are important to our business success and to our stakeholders, and formally manages targets and performance for those issues.
-In addition, the Social Business Investment Council, comprising senior representatives of each major division and function of the company, provides executive-level oversight and guidance on corporate responsibility matters.
+In addition, the Public Policy Responsibility Council, comprising senior representatives of each major division and function of the company, provides executive-level oversight and guidance on corporate responsibility matters.
 To learn more, click here.